jeffliggett/PythonPong/README.md

-# PythonPong
+# Pong
-# Simple two player pong game created using the Pygame module
+Simple two player pong game made using python and the Pygame module.